 If your network is eligible for configurable priority and you have it activated, Ad Exchange or price priority line items can be set to any priority.
-If the priority of the Ad Exchange/price priority line item is higher than that of the selected guaranteed line item, DFP doesn’t calculate a temporary CPM for the reservation line item.
+If the priority of the Ad Exchange/price priority line item is higher than that of the selected standard or sponsorship line item, DFP doesn’t calculate a temporary CPM for the reservation line item.
 In other words, line items with a lower priority (higher number) than that of the Ad Exchange/price priority line item are considered remnant inventory and compete based on price.

 Using configurable priority and placing Ad Exchange/price priority line items at a higher priority than standard or sponsorship line items prevents dynamic allocation from taking line item pacing into consideration, and may cause delivery issues for your standard or sponsorship line items.
 For this reason, we don't recommend using configurable priorities in conjunction with dynamic allocation, as it increases complexity in your account.